PedroDBFlores/moby-docker-an-introduction/7-i-like-volumes-better.md

 To prove that it can attach to whatever we want, let's run: `docker run --mount source=my-volume,target=/vol alpine:latest cat /vol/my-file.txt`

+And you can also mount it as readonly and try to read it:

+`dockerfiles docker run --mount source=my-volume,target=/vol,readonly alpine:latest cat /vol/my-file.txt`

-And you can also mount it as readonly and try to write to it: `dockerfiles docker run --mount source=my-volume,target=/vol,readonly alpine:latest sh -c 'echo Cannot touch this >> /vol/my-file.txt'`
+But it should fail writing to it:

+`dockerfiles docker run --mount source=my-volume,target=/vol,readonly alpine:latest sh -c 'echo Cannot touch this >> /vol/my-file.txt'`

 ## What about the compose thing you showed previously?